siriusphp/filtration/docs/model_filtration.md

+---
+title: Using Sirius\Filtration for models
+---

-# Using SiriusFiltration for your models
+# Filtration for your models

 Usually models are populated with data from a form but that is not always the case.
 If you use an API you might want to use a filtrator object before populating your models but you can use a filtrator object directly on inside your models.